Elisa Hyman, ESQ., PARTNER

 John Rodriguez, law clerk

 John Rodriguez is a graduate of Columbia University and Hofstra Law School.
 Before joining the Law Office of Elisa Hyman, Esq., and previously Friedman and Moses LLP, he spent a year negotiating attorney fees for the Community Legal Assistance Corporation and Hofstra Law School in a complex, nine-year housing rights case involving over 100 billers.
 He also has experience with technology, business, and intellectual property law.
-He currently serves as the firm's Law Clerk negotiating fee cases for clients under the supervision of our attorneys, drafting court documents, and performing legal research.
+He currently serves as the firm's Law Clerk, focusing on intake screening and assisting the attorneys with legal research and drafting.